For Faculty and Staff

 For graduate students

 Working on extended projects such as theses or dissertations can be an isolating experience in which many of us begin to lose momentum or get bumped off course.
-Our writing retreats, weekly writing groups, and productivity workshops are designed to help graduate writers manage both the writing and non-writing parts of graduate work.
-Interested graduate students should email writing@buffalo.edu to register for our graduate student list serve, check our website for upcoming offerings or follow us on social media.
+Our writing retreats, weekly writing groups, and discussion groups are designed to help graduate writers manage both the writing and non-writing parts of graduate work.
+These contexts also provide space for discussion of the "soft skills" or project management elements of the dissertation journey.
+Interested graduate students should email writing@buffalo.edu to register for our graduate student list serve and check our website for upcoming offerings.

-To promote empowering ideas about getting through the writing process, keep an eye out for the “Write Through: Dissertation Inspiration” series which is distributed through The Graduate School and is also accessible through our website.
+To promote empowering ideas about getting through the writing process, keep an eye out for the “Write Through: Dissertation Inspiration” article series which is distributed through The Graduate School and is also accessible through our website.

 For international students

 We love working with international and multilingual students.
 UB is fortunate to have students from all over the globe studying with us and those doing university work in a second (or even third!) language are really taking on a challenge!
-To serve multilingual students, we provide our consultants with a good deal of professional development informed by TESOL and Translingualism.
+To serve multilingual students, we provide our consultants with a good deal of professional development informed by TESOL and translingualism.
 We tend to do more sentence-level work with multilingual students, helping them to reformulate confusing sentences and find the words that most accurately convey their intended meanings.

 International graduate students often work intensively with consultants over a long period of time, forming close and mutually beneficial intellectual partnerships.
 The progress they make regularly astounds us.
 In short, do not hesitate to direct your international/multilingual students our way!